dotnet/docs-maui/docs/tutorials/notes-app/includes/note.md

 ## Test the note

 Now that **note page** is finished, you need a way to present it to the user.
-Open the _AppShell.xaml_ file, and change the first `ShellContent` entry to point to the `NotePage` instead of `MainPage`:
+Open the _AppShell.xaml_ file, and change the first <xref:Microsoft.Maui.Controls.ShellContent> entry to point to the `NotePage` instead of `MainPage`:

 :::code language="xaml" source="../snippets/note/csharp/Notes/AppShell.xaml" highlight="12":::